Kärcher Industrial vacuums IVR-L 120/24-2 Tc

 Industrial vacuums IVR-L 120/24-2 Tc

-Perfect for vacuuming and separating cooling lubricants and chips in the metalworking industry: The compact and very robust industrial vacuum IVR-L 120/24-2 Tc.
+The IVR-L 120/24-2 Tc is the basic version of the IVR-L 120 Tc models and is perfect for vacuuming and separating cooling lubricants and shavings in the metalworking industry.

-The very compact industrial vacuum IVR-L 120/24-2 Tc is the perfect choice for the safe separation of cooling lubricants and chips.
+The compact industrial vacuum IVR-L 120/24-2 Tc is perfect for separating cooling lubricants and chips.
 With its robust design, the oil-resistant castors and also oil-resistant power cable, the vacuum cleaner impresses as a long-lasting assistant in tough everyday industrial use.
-The machine has a tilting chassis and collection tank with generous 120 litre capacity – perfect for large volumes of liquid and/or largely dust-free solids such as chips.
-If required, an optional chip cage enables simple separation of solids and liquids.
-The hose connection can be rotated 360° at the suction head for particularly flexible work without any annoying knotting of the suction hose.
+The machine has a tilting chassis and generously dimensioned collection tank with 120 litre capacity – perfect for large volumes of liquid and/or largely dust-free solids such as chips.
+With the optional chip cage the solids can be neatly separated from the liquid.
+The hose connection can be rotated 360° at the suction head for particularly flexible work without any annoying knotting.
 The filling level can be comfortably read at any time on the emptying hose.
-The emptying hose and the convenient tilting chassis can be used for emptying.
+The emptying can be done in two ways: via the emptying hose or the tilting chassis.
 It is also possible to attach a lift truck.

 Specifications